Kevin was the boy who couldn't sit still, stop wiggling or chatting, and wore a path to the principal's office.

 His ADHD makes him unique.

-Thirty years ago, you would not have wanted Kevin in your class.
-But you will today.
+Thirty years ago, you may not have wanted Kevin in your class.
+But today - you will.

 Kevin has left a trail of stories at schools, festivals, conferences, residencies, retreats, in libraries, prisons, colleges,and other events across Canada and in Brazil, Great Britain, Cuba, Ecuador, Mexico and the USA.